Coarse differentiation of quasi-isometries I: spaces not quasi-isometric to Cayley graphs: Step 1

 \begin{lemma}[Alignment] Let $e$ be an $\epsilon$-monotone big edge of $B(R)$ going from the bottom to the top.
-We say that $e$ is ``upside-down'' if $\phi(e)$ is going down, and ``right-side-up'' if $\phi(e)$ is going up.
 Then either the fraction of the big edges in $B(R)$ which are upside down or the fraction of the big edges in $B(R)$ which are right-side-up is at least $1-4 \delta$. \end{lemma}

 \bold{Proof.} We have a natural notion of ``top'' vertices and ``bottom'' vertices so that each big edge connects a bottom vertex to a top vertex.
 Then $B(R)$ is a complete bipartite graph.
 There must be a subset $E$ of vertices of density $1-4\delta$, such that for each vertex in $v \in E$ the fraction of the edges incident to $v$ which are not $\epsilon$-monotone is at most $\delta/2$.
 Let $\Gamma_1$ be the subgraph of $B(R)$ obtained by erasing any edge $e$ such that $\phi(e)$ is not $\epsilon$-monotone.
 We orient each edge $e$ of $\Gamma_1$ by requiring that $\phi(e)$ is going down.